workshopdemos/zowe-python/Instructions.md

 Now that we have some flexible data entry, we need to adjust the commands to work with it.

-The first place to change is out command string.
+The first place to change is the command string.
 It's currently hard coded, so let's make it more flexible.

 Let's change the code so it can take the object passed in via the command line so we don't have to hardcode the value.

-Find your `command = "zowe ..."` string and change it to:
+Find the `command = "zowe ..."` string and change it to:

 `command = f"zowe endevor list {args.object} --rft string --sm"`